History of Carthage: Reign of kings

 Carthage was initially ruled by kings, who were elected by the Carthaginian senate and served for a specific time period.
 The election took place in Carthage, and the kings at first were war leaders, civic administrators and performed certain religious duties.
 According to Aristotle, kings were elected on merit, not by the people but by the senate, and the post was not hereditary.
 However, the crown and military commands could also be purchased by the highest bidder.
 Initially these kings may have enjoyed near absolute power, which was curtailed as Carthage moved towards a more democratic government.
-Gradually, military command fell to professional officers, and a pair of suffets replaced the king in some of the civic functions and eventually kings were no longer elected.
+Gradually, military command fell to professional officers, and a pair of suffetes replaced the king in some of the civic functions and eventually kings were no longer elected.
 Records show that two families had held the kingship with distinction during 550–310 BC.
 The Magonid family produced several members who were elected kings between 550 BC and 370 BC, who were in the forefront of the overseas expansion of Carthage.
 Hanno "Magnus", along with his son and grandson, held the kingship for some years between 367 and 310 BC.
 Records of other elected kings or their impact on Carthaginian history are not available.
 The suffets, who would ultimately displace the kings, were elected by the people.
 Suffets would ultimately discard their military duties and become purely civic officials.

 The Phoenicians encountered little resistance in developing their trade monopoly during 1100–900 BC.
 The emergence of the Etruscans as a sea power did little to dent the Phoenician trade.
 The power of the Etruscans was localized around Italy, and their trade with Corsica, Sardinia and Iberia had not hindered Phoenician activity.
 Trade had also developed between Punic and Etruscan cities, and Carthage had treaties with the Etruscan cities to regulate these activities, while mutual piracy had not led to full-blown war between the powers.
 Carthage's economic successes, and its dependence on shipping to conduct most of its trade, led to the creation of a powerful Carthaginian navy to discourage both pirates and rival nations.
 This, coupled with its success and growing hegemony, ultimately brought Carthage into increasing conflict with the Greeks, the other major power contending for control of the central Mediterranean.
-In conducting these conflicts, which spanned between 600–310 BC, the overseas empire of Carthage also came into being under the military leadership of the "kings".
+In conducting these conflicts, which spanned between 600 and 310 BC, the overseas empire of Carthage also came into being under the military leadership of the "kings".
 The Etruscans, also in conflict with the Greeks, became allies of Carthage in the ensuing struggle.